parawanderer/QuantumCircuitDesigner/README.md

 For a more comprehensive overview, I'd point you towards the paper (it's 10 pages and has a bunch of pictures 😃!) and/or some of the reference books linked to in the references list of the paper.

-You will need to know Linear Algebra, but it's not really anything too radical/complex once you remember what mathematical notation/symbol represents what operation.
+You will need to know Linear Algebra, but it's not really anything too radical/complex once you memorize what mathematical notation/symbol represents which operation.

 ----------------